It's not the single bee that kills, it's the swarm.

 The effect of "creeping doom" was a plot point in The Intercontinental Union of Disgusting Characters: it's used to take down the villain Peter Perfect, but when Dirk the Destructive tells Peter's corpse that the spell shouldn't have affected him (He's not "...subject to normal attacks..." which also applies to nearly every character in the story), his skeletal remains jump up and his body reforms, ready to free his comrades and menace the heroes again.

-Played more literally by the Eldar.
-Their anti-infantry weapons fire molecule-thin shuriken discs at an extremely high velocity and rate of fire.
-As you'd expect, they kill things verythoroughly.
+- Played more literally by the Eldar.
+Their standard infantry carry the weakest firearms in the game, especially the Guardians, but not even the Orks can match their rate of fire.
+Their anti-infantry weapons fire molecule-thin shuriken discs at an extremely high velocity and rate of fire, and it often takes many, many, many dice rolls to complete their ranged attack.
+As you'd expect, they kill (or overkill) things very thoroughly.

 Generally speaking, any game with a straightforward HP system allows for this, unless the enemy is simply too effective at fighting back to pull off the technique with your own HP intact.